DIY Projects

 Refrigerator Mod

 As most of you know the refrigerators used in RV's do not have an auto defrost cycle.
-So, the means we get to defrost them manually.
-Now how often you get to do this depends on open many times you use the refrigerator and how much you open/close the the doors and let warm are in or cold air out, take your pick.
+So, this means we get to defrost them manually.
+Now how often you get to do this depends on open many times you use the refrigerator and how much you open/close the doors and let warm are in or cold air out, take your pick.

 Return to DIY Projects